fungaren/Actinidia/uwp/README.md

 If you don't have computers running Windows 10, you can try [*ActinidiaOnAndroid*](https://github.com/mooction/ActinidiaOnAndroid).

-## Details

-I use DirectX 11 to implement interfaces provided to lua.

-Visual Studio 2017 & Windows SDK 10.0.17763.0 or higher version are required.
+> Visual Studio 2017 or higher version is required.